 Then I did something out of my comfort zone.
-After having several deep talks with my friend Kaleb, I found motivation to share my story.
+After having several deep talks with my friend [name redacted], I found motivation to share my story.
 I went live on Instagram.
 I came clean about everything I had been feeling because I hoped being transparent would not only help me, but help someone watching.
 I was open about things that most people would consider taboo.
 Laying it all out on the table really helped me see the bigger picture.
 I even got some super sweet messages from people who watched to livestreams.
 There was so much support and understanding.
 It was beautiful.
 I don’t imagine I’ll ever get over that.

 Shortly after, I reconnected with a friend I made during my first semester of school at CSU.
 We got lunch and caught each other up on our lives.
 We both had some wild stories to tell and a lot of laughs to share.
 I was really excited to have this friend in my life because he was absolutely hysterical and genuinely a great guy to be around.
-Fast forward a couple months, AND WE’RE DATING.
-Wild, right?

 I’m so excited to be saying goodbye to this transformative decade.
 I’ve got a lot of goals for 2020.
 I want to make it a year of hard work and big steps.
 I refuse to end 2020 in the same place that I start it.
 It’s time to grow, baby!

 Thank you to everyone who stuck around for another year as well as those who stumbled upon my site this year!
 You guys make each and every year so special.
 I hope you all have a magnificent new year and get all you want and need!